Syllabi

 # Week 3: Market Structure

-Buyer power increases when switching costs are low...
+Buyer power increases when switching costs are low and substitutes are easy to find...
 Classroom trust

 The AI has a better chance of reinforcing what the course actually covers because it is working from the same packet students see.